SomaLogic/SomaDataIO/tests/testthat/_snaps/is-intact-attr.md

     Code
       is_intact_attr(iris, verbose = TRUE)
     Message
-      x The object is not a `soma_adat` class object: 'data.frame' Output
+      x The object is not a `soma_adat` class object: "data.frame" Output
       [1] FALSE